The Stanford Enneagram Discovery Inventory and Guide

 Validity of the Essential Enneagram Test

-David Daniels, M.D. and Virginia Price, Ph.D. designed a simple paragraph test based on logical constructs of the nine Enneagram personality types derived from the theoretical work of Helen Palmer and David Daniels.
+David Daniels, M.D. and Virginia Price, Ph.D. designed a simple paragraph test based on logical constructs of the nine Enneagram personality types derived from the work of Helen Palmer and David Daniels on the cluster of nine patterns.
 Each paragraph includes:

 -